jturne19/cf/README.md

 - manually made HST full footprint ds9 region files since i couldn't think of a way to do this automatically
 - combined the NGC0628C and NGC0628E cluster catalogs to make NGC0628. already have HST maps combined so this makes sense
 - generate the outline plots which overlay the GMC ellipses with the star cluster positions and HST footprints with `all_galaxies_outline_plots`
+- generate masks which define the overlap of the HST and ALMA footprints with `generate_overlap_mask`. need to use uwpa with more memory for the larger hst images
+- find star cluster - gmc nearest neighbors and makes histograms split at 10 Myr in `sc_gmc_sep.py`